-Noise compliance monitoring was conducted at the three primary receiver locations with calibrated noise monitoring equipment on the 13th of February.
-At the time of monitoring, the asphalt plant was operating under normal load conditions and two front end loaders, haul trucks and a water truck operating within the quarry.
-Weather conditions were suitable to conduct noise monitoring.
+Noise compliance monitoring was conducted at the three primary receiver locations with calibrated noise monitoring equipment on the 19th of July.
+At the time of monitoring, the asphalt plant was operating under normal load conditions and the quarry was operational.
+Weather conditions were suitable to conduct noise monitoring although some wind noise was present which contributed to generally elevated noise levels.